-If you love folklore, hilarious situations, everyday life, twists and turns, humor that gets you thinking and laughing at the same time, delve into perspectives on urban life, new spins from the pavement, craziness, seldom known historical factoids, trivia, wisdom, stupidity, anger, off beat opinions and the unusual then this “tour” is yours to enjoy.
+If you love folklore, hilarious situations, everyday life, twists and turns, humor that gets you thinking and laughing, sometimes at the same time, delve into perspective on urban life, new spins from the pavement, craziness, seldom known historical factoids, trivia, wisdom, stupidity, anger, wacko but at times sensible; opinions and unusual opinions and the unusual and unexpected, then this “tour” is yours to enjoy.

 Dr. Bartha vs. Big Bertha

 In this town buildings are demolished in many ways.
 But there’s only one “demo job” that went down like Dr. Bartha’s townhouse on July 16, 2006.
 Most often buildings are destroyed legally.
 Laws and regulations exist and if a demolition complies then it usually provides for safety, does not pollute the air, prevents gas and water leaks, electrical fires, roof and floor collapses as well and an occasional explosion.

 Zoning considerations and housing laws prevent people from losing their homes, limbs, lives, loved or not so loved relatives, mainly spouses and in-laws, former wives, friends and their loving and devoted partners, housekeepers, pets and tenants as well.
 Of them all dogs and cats are among first ones out!